Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzureRmVmss.md

 ```

 ### -VirtualNetworkName
 The name fo the Virtual Network to use with this scale set.
-If no value is supplied, a new virtual network will be created.
+If no value is supplied, a new virtual network with the same name as the Scale Set will be created.

 ```yaml
 Type: String